glassonion1/logz/README.md

 * Writes access log each http requests
 * Writes application log
 * Grouping application logs related a access log.
+  * The parent entry will inherit the severity of its children
 * Supports to App Engine 2nd and Cloud Run and GKE.

 Use [go111](https://github.com/glassonion1/logz/tree/main/go111) package if your project is App Engine 1st generation.